Coconut Flour Banana Bread is a naturally sweetened gluten-free quick bread recipe with simple ingredients – perfect for impressing the family with!

 - Preheat oven to 350 degrees F. Line 9 x 5 loaf pan with unbleached parchment paper and spray with cooking spray.

-- Pour batter in prepared loaf pan and bake for 50 minutes or until a toothpick inserted in the middle comes out clean.
-Remove from the oven and let cool for 15 minutes.
-Then transfer to a cooling rack to cool off completely (do not skip!!!).
+- Remove from the oven and let cool for 15 minutes.
+Then transfer to a cooling rack to cool off completely.
+Do not skip as bread will fall apart.
 Cut into 10 slices and enjoy.

 Notes